JetBrains/Qodana/topics/about-qodana.md

 Modern CI-centric workflows require having a reliable quality gate in your build pipeline.
 It was technically possible to run JetBrains IDE inspections for the whole project in headless batch mode well before the CI era.
 However, integrating an IDE into the CI pipeline as a typical linter proved difficult.

-1. Qodana is packed into a ready-to-use [Docker image](qodana-docker-readme.md) which supports different usage scenarios:
+1. Qodana IntelliJ is packed into a ready-to-use [Docker image](qodana-docker-readme.md) which supports different usage scenarios:
     - Running the analysis on a regular basis as part of your continuous integration (*CI-based execution*)
     - Single-shot analysis (for example, performed *locally*)